 The easiest way to get to Newquay airport is by taxi, mine cost £20 one way from the middle of the town.
 Check in for Skybus flight opens an hour before departure and you’ll be subject to all the usual security checks so don’t forget to put your liquids in your checked baggage.

-8am – Skybus flight from Newquay to St Mary’s Isles
+8am – Skybus flight from Newquay to St Mary’s Isles of Scilly

 The flight is really comfortable and is over before you know it, plus the pilots are really friendly and you get to look over their shoulder into the cockpit which is pretty cool!